aws-samples/serverless-full-stack-webapp-starter-kit/README.md

 * [Amazon Cognito](https://aws.amazon.com/cognito/) for authentication.
 By default, you can sign in/up by email, but you can federate with other OIDC providers such as Google, Facebook, and more with a little modification.
 * [Amazon SQS](https://aws.amazon.com/sqs/) + AWS Lambda for asynchronous job queue.
 * [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) + S3 for access logging.
-* [AWS CDK](https://aws.amazon.com/cdk/) for Infastructure as Code.
+* [AWS CDK](https://aws.amazon.com/cdk/) for Infrastructure as Code.
 It enables you to deploy the entire application with the simplest commands.

 ![architecture](imgs/architecture.svg)